Jubatian/xmburner_test/tests/cond/TESTCASE.rst

 ------------------------------------------------------------------------------

-Tests whether it is detected when the CPSE instruction is unable to evaulate to branch, on xmb_cond_cpse.
+Tests whether it is detected when the CPSE instruction is unable to evaluate to branch, on xmb_cond_cpse.

 ALU modifications: Turns CPSE into a NOP.